Date of Award:

 A biomethane potential test was used to compare the ability of two microbe communities, facultative lagoon sediment and anaerobic digester sludge to digest algae.
 Each microbe community treated dairy, swine, municipal, and petrochemical wastewater augmented with algae and acetate.
 The ability to degrade augmented wastewater and produce methane was determined by measuring the volume and composition of biogas produced over time.
 Both treatments were successful in production of methane.
 Facultative lagoon sediment showed more methane produced per carbon dioxide than anaerobic digester sludge.

 Peterson, Jason, "Anaerobic Digestion of Wastewater: Effects of Inoculants and Nutrient Management on Biomethane Production and Treatment" (2017).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5699.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .